Kyczan/dotfiles/README.md

 gpg --recv-keys 5CC908FDB71E12C2
 ```

-It is worth to male symlink from repo to i3 config folder (assuming that i3 config is in `~/.config/i3`):
+It is worth to make symlink from repo to i3 config folder (assuming that i3 config is in `~/.config/i3`):

 ```
 rm -rf ~/.config/i3